SCEPTRE

 Currently, the SCEPTRE app uses Wonderware Historian for the data historian.
 However, other software packages can be used instead.
 Adding these other options to the SCEPTRE app is as easy as understanding how the desired software package is configured and automating the generation of the appropriate configuration file and creating a new start up script to start the right software package.

-An engineer workstation is a machine periodically used to program field devices.
+An engineering workstation is a machine periodically used to program field devices.

-In SCEPTRE, the engineer workstation if configured so that it can access field devices via putty.
+In SCEPTRE, the engineering workstation if configured so that it can access field devices via PuTTY.

 Usage